University of Connecticut

 - University Loan

 - Alternative or Private Loans

 - Some alternative loan lenders may require students to meet SAP.

 - Primary Care Loan

 Note: Private scholarships and departmental scholarship are not subject to SAP standards.

 Professional students must pass all attempted coursework, including remedial coursework, to meet the qualitative measure for SAP.
-Passing grades include the following: P, H, IP, S, CP, Y and *.
+Passing grades include the following: FP, P, H, IP, S, CP, Y and *.
 Non-passing grades include the following: F, C, CF, NR, NI, I, U, W/C, W/F, W/P. Grades posted in PeopleSoft at the end of each term will be used to calculate whether students have successfully completed all attempted credits.
 Repeated courses will only have the most recent course counted in the qualitative measure.

 Clinical rotation grades are not always posted at the end of each term because they are submitted from an external location.
 Evaluations contributing to the final grade for each practicum/rotation are required from medical facilities located at external locations.